-5.0 Access, Climate, Local Resources, Infrastructure & Physiography
+5.0 Accessibility, Climate, Local Resources, Infrastructure & Physiography

 The Shining Tree Project properties can be reached by traveling west along Hwy 560 for approximately 105 km (Figure 4-1) from Temiskaming Shores (Hwy 11).
 The highway traverses the Minto property approximately 18 km west of Gowganda.
-The Tyranite Mine Road departs to the north near this location.
+The Tyranite Mine Road departs to the north near this location and is marked by a large sign.
 The Duggan zone is located approximately1 km west of the main Tyranite shaft on the NE shore of McIntyre Lake.
 The western part of the Duggan zone can be accessed by driving an additional 4 km to the west on highway 560, then departing north along a network of gravel roads.